 Accessibility & Web Standards

 The Developer shall make every effort to ensure sites are designed to be viewed by the majority of visitors.
 Sites are designed to work with recent versions of the main browsers, Google Chrome, Microsoft Edge, Apple Safari and Mozilla Firefox.
-The Client agrees that the Developer cannot guarantee correct functionality with all browser software across different operating systems and devices.
+The Client agrees that the Developer cannot guarantee correct functionality with all browser software across different operating systems and devices, especially on outdated browsers such as Microsoft Internet Explorer.

 The Client agrees that, following handover of files, any updated software versions of the browsers detailed above, domain name set-up changes or hosting set-up changes thereafter may affect the functionality and display of their website.
 As such, the Developer reserves the right to quote for any work involved in changing the website design or website code.

-The Client agrees that more advanced applications on a website page may require a newer browser version or plug-in.
+The Client agrees that more advanced applications on a website may require end users to ensure that they are using the latest version of a browser.

 Prices are subject to change without notice.